Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

 snippet: 31to4-multi-catalog

-### Bridge
+### Bridging SQL Server instances

-When communicating with an endpoint that connects to a different SQL Server instance, send messages through a bridge.
+When communicating with an endpoint that connects to a different SQL Server instance, send messages through a bridge constructed with NServiceBus.Router package.
 The [multi-instance migration sample](/samples/sqltransport/multi-instance-migration) demonstrates this approach.

 Both of these features are available for NServiceBus 6 (and SQL Server transport 3.1) so the topology migration can take place before switching to NServiceBus 7.